 Hopefully you’ll enjoy the taste of this smoothie and the ingredients in it are good for your digestive health in many other ways.
 Given that, perhaps you’d consider having it as a preventative against parasites every second or third weekend as I do.

 Unfortunately research shows parasites are everywhere, including the ‘developed’ world.
-But by using this papaya seed smoothie or some of the the other parasitic treatments ahead, you should be able to make your body far from favorable for them.
+By using this papaya seed smoothie, or some of the the other anti-parasitic treatments ahead, you should be able to make your intestinal environment far from favorable for them.

-Other Effective Parasite Products
+Other Effective Parasite Treatments

-There are a few other treatments and supporting products that can be used in conjunction with this papaya seed smoothie to greatly improve its effectiveness.
+There are a few other natural parasite remedies and supporting products that can be used in conjunction with this papaya seed smoothie to greatly improve its effectiveness.

 As well as protozoa parasites, the active compounds in oregano may also help to control candida overgrowth, another important health issue that is said to often go hand in hand with a parasitic infection.

-- Black walnut, wormwood and cloves are a well known treatment for parasites popularized by Dr Hulda Clark.
+2. Black walnut, wormwood and cloves are a well known treatment for parasites.
 The strength and potency of these preparations varies considerably though, and they have be done properly to be effective.

 Please see the first comment on this page for some more useful information on professional parasite treatment options and practitioners I’ve found.

-I also have to state again that I am not a doctor or parasite specialist, just someone who studied the subject and found something that worked for me and wanted to share it.
+I also have to state again that I am not a healthcare professional, just someone who studied the subject and found something that worked for me and wanted to share it.

-It’s not the place of online writers to be advising on this (especially when they’re often away as I am).
-If your current doctor refuses to discuss your concerns about parasites then I’d recommend finding a specialist that will.
+It’s not the place of online writers to be advising on this.
+If your current GP refuses to discuss your concerns about parasites then I’d recommend finding a specialist that will.

-Here is a list of physicians who offer clinical consultative service in Tropical Medicine and Medical Parasitology that I hope will be a good place to start.
+Here is a list of specializing physicians who offer clinical consultative service in Tropical Medicine and Medical Parasitology that I hope will be a good place to start.